mattduffield/frontendcreator/docs/tutorials/container-part-1.md

 ASIDE | MAIN | flex-row-1 min-max-width-400 margin-15
 FOOTER | DIV | flex-row-none justify-content-end

+###Element Content
+The following is a breakdown for each element on the screen with its corresponding *content* values:

 Element | Host | Content
 --- | --- | ---
 DIV |  |